Kotak e-Term Plan

 Long-term |

-The purpose of insurance and assurance are different, and so is their usage.
+The purpose of insurance and assurance is different, and so is their usage.
 For maximum security, having both can help however much of it comes down to the needs that one has and what is suitable for them, which may change with time.
 Understanding assurance vs insurance can help you better grasp various insurers’ products.
 It would help to understand the difference between insurance and assurance before choosing the appropriate plan based on your requirements and ambitions.